 What follows is a tense day or two for a response.
 If the seller is good to go, you should have a fully executed contract within that time.
 However, there are cases where the seller shops a buyer’s signed a contract and goes with a better offer.
 If that happens, there’s nothing more the buyer can do.

 If you’ve made it this far, you are now “in a contract.”
 Neither side can now back out without legal penalties.
 The one exception to this is if the co-op board rejects the application.
 If that happens, then you can exit without penalty.

 Once you have a fully executed contract, you should immediately start putting together your co-op broad application.
 As soon as you have an accepted contract, you can begin soliciting friends and co-workers for personal and professional reference letters.
 Typically, these take the longest time to collect so the sooner you start, the better.

 Ensure that everything on the board application is filled in.
 If something doesn’t apply to you, write “N/A” instead of leaving it blank.
 Your buyer’s agent will help you with this and guide through the whole process.
 It is vital that you follow all instructions on the co-op board application to the letter and that you submit all requested documents.
 If you are taking out a mortgage for the purchase, you’ll need a loan commitment letter and an Aztec Recognition Letter, both of which your broker or bank can help you with.

 You should take your board application very seriously as any mistakes, or un-submitted paperwork could cause delays or even lead to the whole purchase falling through.
 You should also have it neatly organized with a table of contents and page dividers.
 By the end, you’ll have a lot of paperwork so it should be well ordered and presented when you deliver it to the listing agent for review.
-If you are uncertain of anything or want to know how strict or lenient the co-op board is you should ask your buyer’s agent for advice.
+If you are uncertain of anything or want to know how strict or liberal the co-op board is, have your buyer’s agent discuss with the management company.